Assault charge dismissed against man who was to become UW Title IX administrator

 The documents do not offer further information about the dismissal.
 Prosecutors and the court declined to discuss the case, as records were sealed in Lancaster County Court.

-Amoateng was to become UW’s deputy Title IX coordinator later that month, meaning he would have helped oversee the office that investigates reports of discrimination, including domestic violence.
+Amoateng was to become UW’s deputy Title IX coordinator, meaning he would have helped oversee the office that investigates reports of discrimination, including domestic violence.

 The university rescinded the offer May 13 after learning of the charge, which stemmed from a May 4 incident investigated by police in Lincoln, Nebraska.